contractautomataproject/ContractAutomataLib/index.md

 <h2> Developers Documentation </h2>

-The info for developers is available at the README of the Github repository (link above).
+The info for developers is available at the README of the GitHub repository (link above).

 <h2>Contacts</h2>